abhijeet3922/Change-Detection-in-Satellite-Imagery/README.md

 Best thing would be to follow my blog-post for implementation.
 The description about how the change detection is performed on satellite imagery can be read from my blog:

-I have also uploaded sample images of multi-temporal pairs taken from USGS website.
+I have also uploaded sample images of multi-temporal pairs taken from the LANDSAT images available United States Geological Survey (USGS) website.

 It is a python implementation using Scikit-learn ML library.